shadabahmed/logstasher/README.md

     # This line is optional if you do not want to suppress app logs in your <environment>.log
     config.logstasher.suppress_app_log = false

+## Logging params hash

+Logstasher can be configured to log the contents of the params hash.
+When enabled, the contents of the params hash (minus the ActionController internal params) will be added to the log as a deep hash.
+This can cause conflicts within the Elasticsearch mappings though, so should be enabled with care.
+Conflicts will occur if different actions (or even different applications logging to the same Elasticsearch cluster) use the same params key, but with a different data type (e.g. a string vs. a hash).
+This can lead to lost log entries.
+Enabling this can also significantly increase the size of the Elasticsearch indexes.

+To enable this, add the following to your `<environment>.rb`

+    # Enable logging of controller params
+    config.logstasher.log_controller_parameters = true

 ## Adding custom fields to the log

 Since some fields are very specific to your application for e.g. *user_name*, so it is left upto you, to add them.
 Here's how to add those fields to the logs: